The History Channel: Battle for the Pacific: Reception

 Upon release, History Channel: Battle for the Pacific received generally unfavorable reviews.

-On Game Rankings, it ranges from 30 to 50%, and on Metacritic, the Xbox 360 version received 38 out of a 100.
+On GameRankings, it ranges from 30 to 50%, and on Metacritic, the Xbox 360 version received 38 out of a 100.

-On IGN, the Xbox 360 and PC versions got 4.5/10 and 4.9/10 respectively, citing its lack of story, repetitious gameplay and short game length, while the Wii and PS2 version suffered even more with scores of 2.5 and 3, due to bad graphics, bad narration, and overall being worse than the Xbox 360 and PC versions.
+IGN gave the Xbox 360 and PC versions a 4.5/10 and 4.9/10 respectively, citing its lack of story, repetitious gameplay and short game length, while the Wii and PS2 version suffered even more with scores of 2.5 and 3, due to bad graphics, bad narration, and overall being worse than the Xbox 360 and PC versions.

-GameSpot has also given the game a negative review, with the Xbox 360 version receiving a 2/10, the Wii version receiving a 4/10, and the PS2 version with 4.5/10, mainly due to many factors including short game length and derivative gameplay for the Xbox 360, while the PS2 and Wii version had bad graphics, inconsistency with the framerate, and poor artificial intelligence.
+GameSpot also gave the game a negative review, with the Xbox 360 version receiving a 2/10, the Wii version receiving a 4/10, and the PS2 version with 4.5/10, mainly due to many factors including short game length and derivative gameplay for the Xbox 360, while the PS2 and Wii version had bad graphics, inconsistency with the framerate, and poor artificial intelligence.